EFT royalty payments have at long last been made available to more authors publishing on Createspace

-EFT royalty payments were introduced by Createspace in 2012, but they were limited to only a very few countries.
+EFT royalty payments to bank accounts were introduced by Createspace in 2012, but they were limited to only a very few countries.

 Since the 2012 introduction, authors who live outside of the US, UK and a few European countries have had to suffer not only being paid by cheque but have also had to wait until their accrued royalty balances reached quite high balances of $100, £100 and Euro100.